mkeeter/mpr/README.md

 # libfive-cuda
 This is the reference implementation for
-``Massively Parallel Rendering of Complex Closed-Form Implicit Surfaces", a technical paper which will be presented at SIGGRAPH 2020.
+"Massively Parallel Rendering of Complex Closed-Form Implicit Surfaces", a technical paper which will be presented at SIGGRAPH 2020.

 ## Reproducing our results on AWS